- Law Offices of Shana E. Thompson

 - Post Degree Modifications.

-In a divorce case, the parties must agree on a way to divide their property and debts.
+Many issues can arise during the process of a divorce.
+In several instances, spouses can't agree on certain divorce-related issues in their case such as child cusody or fair division of assets.
 The way property is divided depends on a wide variety of issues including whether the property is classified as marital property or separate property.
 The types of assets that are divided during a divorce can include:

 - the marital home;